 “The term “PREVIVOR” was coined by FORCE in 2000, and they have consented to the use of “PREVIVOR” on this website.”
 Previvor as we use it, refers to a person who does not have cancer, but who has tested positive for the BRCA gene mutation- which puts them at an incredibly high risk of developing breast and/or ovarian cancer.
 This means they have up to an 87% chance of developing breast cancer in their lifetime and a 44% chance of developing ovarian cancer.
 Some people have found out that they have the BRCA gene mutation only after they have already developed breast/ovarian cancer-therefore a SURVIVOR.
 We now have to worry about issues involving passing down this mutation to our families.

 We are an International support group and provide a site for men and women who are involved with hereditary breast and ovarian cancer, whether they are current fighters, survivors, or previvors.
 The site is set up to help these people get information and hear other people’s stories that have been affected by this.

-Our mission is to help women and their families here in our community.
+We have some money left to help women and their families here in our community.
+See our “services” page.
 Since we are a small group, at this time we can only help our neighbors here on Long Island with our “services.”
 We provide hairdressers to women post mastectomy as well as cooked meals and carpools to doctor’s appointments to help ease the burden and stress for the patients and their families at this difficult time.

 What can you do?
 Participate in the forum, shop for a family, carpool children, donate meals, get gift certificates for salons, entertainment, dining, etc..
 These little things mean a lot to a family going through a difficult time.
 Let’s stay educated about nutrition, yoga, exercise…you think of it—let’s make it happen.